 Transitions Work Sites

 Identified universal work skills are those qualities that employers look for when interviewing and hiring individuals for employment as well as for individuals sustaining employment.
 Universal Work Skills are an integral part of the Visions program.
-The following skills are incorporated in daily instruction: Punctuality, Motivation, Initiative, Flexibility, Independence, Attentiveness, Stamina, Safety, Appearance, Cooperation, and Quality of Work.
+The following skills are incorporated into daily instruction: Punctuality, Motivation, Initiative, Flexibility, Independence, Attentiveness, Stamina, Safety, Appearance, Cooperation, and Quality of Work.
 Students begin the Visions program with in-house experience in order for staff to observe and evaluate students’ skills.

 - Busch's Market